 Air quality is a crucial factor in keeping comfort and well-being inside your home.
-Aside from air purifiers and regular HVAC maintenance, another way to maintain a healthy indoor air quality is securing proper ventilation.
+Aside from air purifiers and regular HVAC maintenance, another way to maintain healthy indoor air quality is securing proper ventilation.

-During the cold season, there is a greater difference between the indoor and outdoor temperature that is why condensation is prevalent.
+During the cold season, there is a greater difference between the indoor and outdoor temperatures that is why condensation is prevalent.
 When the heating unit is turned off, an excess amount of moisture forms which causes droplets of water.
 Your home may become too damp if condensation is left to develop over time.
 Too damp indoor atmosphere is a possible breeding ground for mold and may also lead to damage of furniture and fabric.